MGL c.183 Conveyances by deed, mortgage discharge

 The Real Estate Bar Association of Massachusetts v.
 National Real Estate Information Services, 459 Mass.
 512 (2011)

-The "closing or settlement of real property conveyances requires not only the presence but the substantive participation of an attorney on behalf of the mortgage lender, and that certain services connected with real property conveyances constituted the practice of law in Massachusetts."
+The "closing or settlement of the types of real estate transactions described in the record require not only the presence but the substantive participation of an attorney on behalf of the mortgage lender, and that certain services connected with real property conveyances constitute the practice of law in Massachusetts."
 Outlines what constitutes unauthorized practice of law in real estate transactions.

 Buying real estate